These writing strategies and resources will help your reluctant writers build their confidence and have fun writing.

 - Print, cut and staple these eight pages for your students.

-- Then spend some of your mini-lesson time brainstorming the types of ideas that they could add to the pages.
+- Spend some of your mini-lesson time brainstorming the types of ideas that they could add to the pages.

-- Model how you would like for them to record their ideas on the pages and give them time to work on the booklets so they have lots of ideas ready to go for independent writing time.
+- Model how you would like for them to record their ideas on the pages.
+Give them time to work on the booklets so they have lots of ideas ready to go for independent writing time.

 Draw Your Story First

 - Sometimes it’s the thought of writing all the words for a story that stops readers in their tracks.

 - If that seems to be a problem, encourage them to think of a story they can tell with pictures first.